-At Glasgow Science Centre we're passionate about inspiring the next generation of engineers, innovators and scientists and our new development, Idea No59, will do this along with engaging the wider community about the potential impact of exponential technologies on the individual and society.
+At Glasgow Science Centre we're passionate about inspiring the next generation of engineers, innovators and scientists.

-Idea No59 is a unique, interactive educational platform designed to nurture crucial future skills.
+Idea No59 is an interactive exhibition with associated programming designed to nurture crucial future skills.
 At the heart of the idea, it recognises the need of the global society to innovate, to adapt and to invent.
 To achieve this we need to develop a culture of innovation which inspires our young people to harness their full potential and play a key role in creating the innovations that will transform our society.

-Idea No59 will help grow the next generation of engineers and innovators by creating a physical space for extended engagement with schools, communities, families and teenagers.
-It aims to inspire and develop the builders of tomorrow through creative play and learning.
-It will also create a platform to engage the wider community in the innovations of the future, focusing on technology mega-trends and their resulting societal impact, including:
+Idea No59 is nurturing the next generation of engineers and innovators by creating a physical space for extended engagement with schools, communities, families and teenagers.
+It inspires and develops the builders of tomorrow through creative play and learning.
+It is also a platform to engage the wider community in the innovations of the future.

 Showcase the types of skills required for future careers.
 The exhibition will help students connect what they learn in the classroom with the world around them and with opportunities offered by a career in engineering, science and technology through social learning.
 It will also better inform parents, teachers and careers guidance professionals of the career paths available to inform practical, life changing decisions in a young person's journey.

 Inspire the next generation of innovators by developing critical skills and confidence and providing opportunities for making, developing and producing — distil, design, develop, create, ignite!